 It’s an invasive species that will spread into the native forest and start to take over.
 Actually, in Reston, they are on the do-not-plant list.
 Tom Kniezewski, Garden Care Manager & Horticultural Specialist

 Creating a Welcoming Landscape

-If you need help making enhancements to your garden, contact our garden management division and ask to speak with one of our horticultural specialists.
+If you need help making enhancements to your garden, contact our garden management division and schedule a consultation with one of our horticultural specialists.
 We love talking about the details of gardens and planting.